Kick off the new tax year with 50% off our Ltd company accountancy packages!

 As part of The Entrepreneurial Audit (a joint project from the RSA and Crunch) twenty policy ideas have been proposed to strengthen self-employment in the UK.
-Over the coming weeks we’ll be examining each of them, demystifying the more complex aspects, and airing the best arguments for and against them.
-The first proposal we’ll be focusing on is one that would see the Government equalising National Insurance contributions (NICs) for employees and the self-employed.
+One of them would see the government equalising National Insurance contributions (NICs) for employees and the self-employed.

 Currently, self-employed workers doing the same work as employees pay less in National Insurance contributions, and the report concludes that this needs levelling out.